 Be sure that when we are writing the query, the next thing to look at is to make sure we are formatting it accurately and commenting correctly.

 The clean code says a lot about the coder.

 Ensure that it’s easy to read the query, use recommended indentation, comment strategically where we need to do so, etc.

-We never know when we will require to revisit the query, or we are going to require to deliver it into someone else, and they need to update to from there.
+We never know when we will require to revisit the query, or we are going to require to deliver it to someone else, and they need to update it from there.

 Just keep the code clean.
 Format the comments where necessary and strategically.